SD card has become one of the most used flash memory cards among vast users to store additional amounts of information.

 This video tutorial will show you how to recover deleted photos from Mac Trash.
 If your photos are deleted from an external device, you also can follow this tutorial to get your photos back.

-2. Guidiance to recover deleted photos from SD cards on Mac
+2. Guidiance to recover deleted photos from SD card on Mac

 Let's walk through the SD card photo recovery on Mac in some simple clicks.

-Step 1: Download, install and launch iBoysoft Mac Data Recovery on Mac.
+Step 1: Download, install and launch iBoysoft Data Recovery for Mac on Mac.

 Step 2: Connect your SD card to your Mac computer with a card reader and select the SD card where you deleted your photos.